Internship Process

 Click the steps below to learn more about the internship process

-Choose a mentor for your internship
+Choose a Mentor for your Internship.

 We will do our best to help you find internship opportunities, but it is ultimately your responsibility to secure one.
 Visit our database to view some current opportunities.

-Secured an Internship
+Secured an internship!

 Once you have found an internship, please talk with your supervisor about expectations and requirements for the experience.
 Some places have had many interns through the years, and they have well-structured requirements and expectations to help prepare you for the internship experience.
 However, other internship locations won't really know what to do, so that's where you'll have to be more involved.

-What are the internship requirements?
+What are the PSM internship requirements?

-How to register for PSM 691
+How to register for PSM 691?

 All semesters of PSM 691 are graded as incomplete until the oral presentation and written reports have been completed.
 Only at this point the grade will be changed to CR.
+All international students need to complete CPT Request form , rename the file appropriately with your (Firstname_Lastname_CPT Advisor Form) and send it to PSM coordinator Anirudh Chowdhary at [email protected].
+You will be required to complete the Internship Presentation Signup Sheet.
+The sheet will require your name, employer name, supervisor name, internship start semester, and end semester.

 Ask to learn new technical skills that will be useful to you later.
 Give talks whenever possible.
 Attend as many meetings as you can.
 Meet and network with as many people as you can.
 Take on leadership positions when possible.
 Be ambitious and interested.
 Use this time to learn as much about your discipline as possible.